FOREX-Dollar back on trend, hits 2-week high vs yen

 Treasury yields have jumped in anticipation of more U.S. government borrowing and higher Federal Reserve interest rates at a time when central banks in the euro zone and Japan are working to keep their short-term yields in negative territory.

-U.S. two-year debt pays 200 basis points (bps) more than German debt and almost 140 bps more than Japanese bonds.
+U.S. two-year debt pays 200 basis points (bps) more than German debt and 138 bps more than Japanese bonds.

-Yet there have been signs of more doubt in recent weeks, with analysts beginning to wonder how much further appreciation a Trump White House will really tolerate once in office.
+"Following a period of consolidation between now and late January, we believe the USD will put on another 10 percent of gains over the next eighteen months," said Richard Grace, chief currency strategist at CBA.

-Analysts from Rabobank said the dollar would need substantial support from further rate rises this year to continue to rise.
+Grace argued that Trump's proposed plans for a U.S. company tax cut could be particularly bullish for the dollar since it would likely encourage a wave of repatriation by domestic firms and demand for U.S. equities by foreign investors.